-In this episode, MinterEllisonRuddWatts Partner Jane Parker talks to Senior Associate Kate Anderson, both from our Technology practice.
+In this episode, MinterEllisonRuddWatts partner Jane Parker talks to senior associate Kate Anderson, both from our technology practice.

 Please note that this episode was recorded on 21 August 2023 and is correct as at that date.
-Please get in touch to receive an episode transcript.

 Please don’t forget to rate, review or follow MinterEllisonRuddWatts wherever you get your podcasts.